hashfoundry/infra/terraform/README.md

 The configuration also includes a Kubernetes service that can be used to expose your applications through the load balancers.

-To configure the Kubernetes service, set the following variables in your `config/.env` file:
+To configure the Kubernetes service, set the following variables in your `.env` file:

 ```
 CREATE_K8S_SERVICE=true